 - the Student's Book;

-- · the Workbook;
+- the Workbook:

 - Internet podcasts linked to the Student's Book and the Workbook (available on the website www.edicef.com);

 - the Teacher's Guide.

-The books are divided into 4 learning situations.
+The books are divided into 12 thematic units.
+There are three lessons and a revision page in each unit.
 Topics, vocabulary and grammar structures are introduced through a series of real dialogues.
-Many of these dialogues involve a group of school students called Rafiatou, Comlan, Ida and Ali.
+Many of these dialogues involve a group of school students called Awa, Doudou, Idah and Ali.

-Each sequence also provides either a 'Project corner' page or a 'Fun' page.
+Each unit also provides either a 'Project corner' page or a 'Fun' page.
 These pages have been designed to motivate the students.
 They give the students the opportunity to use their new skills in a real way and have some fun with their new skills.
-They also enable the students to consolidate any new language that has been introduced in the sequence.
+They also enable the students to consolidate any new language that has been introduced in the unit.

 Below we outline the main features of the course and how they can be used.
-Please also refer to the detailed sequence notes in this book.
+Please also refer to the detailed lesson notes in this book.